scuzzydude/asimov/asimov.md

 ##### Property Queue

 There will be an onramp to the Scoot process.
 Pledges are real people and will be identified and registered using secure protocols and biometrics.
-Registering a Scoot will require a registration and security validation process.
+Registering a Scoot will require a validation process.

 This is easily accomplished in some countries; commercial enterprises scale up secure workforces all the time.
 It is much more difficult and costly to setup in poorer countries.
 We will try to rollout globally where invited.
-This will be a step-by-step roll out, where we have one city in each country until we make complete circuit, and then stepping by relative population sizes of the countries.
+This will be a step-by-step roll out, where we staff one office in each country until we make complete circuit, and then stepping by relative population sizes of the countries.
 This creates a backlog of value in the queue for the wealthy or crypto-crazy countries.

 There is a way for the wealthy to exert the privilege of being wealthy.
 There are privileges in this value system, as agreed to in the social contract with the billionaires.
 They can turn property into public good.
 There is a property-queue in the system.
 This will be a sorted queue where the most valuable property is processed first.
 Bill Gates wants to scoot his Da Vinci notebooks, he goes straight to front like a gangster, no waiting in line.
 Wants to meet the engineer on his way out, though, he should be prepared to kick it, engineer works on his (or her) own schedule.